rjdevaney/Master-microservices-with-java-spring-docker-kubernetes/section4/README.md

 }
 ```
--  To set up tables, columns, data needed inside the H2 database, create a **data.sql** in all the microservices under **src\main\resources\\** folder.
-Below is the sample SQL scripts for each microservice.
+-  To set up tables, columns, data needed inside the H2 database, create a **data.sql** file in all the microservices under **src\main\resources\\** folder.
+Below are the sample SQL scripts for each microservice.
 Please note that these scripts will be executed everytime you start the microservice and the moment you stop/restart your service all your data present inside your H2 database will be lost.
-So please make sure not to use this inside production applications.
+So please make sure not to use internal memory H2 database inside production applications.

 ### \accounts\src\main\resources\data.sql
 ```sql